sahughes123/sahughes123/README.md

 * Computer Science Major + Math Minor at University of Akron
 * Software Engineering Co-op at Emerson
-* I have a pet snake named Soup
+* I have a pet ball python named Soup
 * Learning is pretty cool

 ### Here's Soup!